taugroup/Smartfarm_Demo/README.md

 - MQTT (message queuing protocol): MQTT is used as the communication protocol for transmitting data between the sensors and the visualization system.

-- HTML/CSS/JavaScript (for the frontend visualization): These web technologies are used to create an interactive and user-friendly interface for visualizing the livestock data.
+- HTML/CSS/JavaScript (for the frontend visualization): These web technologies are used to create an interactive and user-friendly interface for visualizing livestock data.

 ## Installation